jdh-observer/boXXEPfnFTRe/article.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->

 This trend is more pronounced for the three entry-level positions in the ministries, i.e. those positions that could be directly purchased (see [Realism: The Case of Prefects](anchor-subsection-43-*)).
-Merit scores for entry-level positions in the six ministries are distributed as shown in Table 6:
+Merit scores for entry-level positions in the six ministries are distributed as shown in table 6:

 <!-- #endregion -->